How to Write to your B2B's Buying Committee Without Losing Half the Room

 - 7 min read

-If your B2B messaging gets treated like background noise, chances are you wrote it with a B2C brain.
+If your B2B messaging gets treated like background noise, it’s probably because you wrote it with a B2C brain.

 In B2C, one person decides.